zackarydevove/ecomApp/README.md

 <h1>Zacktech E-commerce Website</h1>
 This is an E-commerce website called Zacktech!
-The UI is inspired by Logitech, implemented with the MERN Stack and Tailwind, authentication using JWT,  Stripe for payment processing, and more features you can see down below
+The UI is inspired by Logitech, implemented with the MERN Stack and Tailwind, authentication using JWT,  Stripe for payment processing, and more features you can see down below.

 <h2>Demo</h2>
 You can check out a live demo of the project <a href="https://ecom-app-server.vercel.app/" target="_blank">here</a>.